ashleychontos/sort-a-survey/README.md

 ## Quickstart

-The package provides a convenient `setup` feature:
+Once you've successfully installed the software, we suggest to create a new directory to keep all your survey-related stuff in one place.
+The package also provides a convenient `setup` feature, so to get started:

 ```
+$ mkdir survey
+$ cd survey
 $ survey setup
 ```

-This command will set up the proper directories and download a couple example files to get you started via CLI.
+This last command will set up the proper directories and download a couple example files to get you started via CLI.
 Below is a link to a different tutorial if jupyter notebook is more your thing.

 ```
 $ survey rank